petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/using-the-promotion-base-list.md

 1. Search for an SKU in the Entries section and click on it.

-1. You can enter a promotion Price, expiration date, and configure [bulk or tiered pricing](../using-price-tiers.md#bulk-pricing-vs-tier-pricing) for the SKU.
+1. You can enter a promotion price, expiration date, and configure [bulk or tiered pricing](../using-price-tiers.md#bulk-pricing-vs-tier-pricing) for the SKU.

    ![You can enter a promotion price, expiration date, and configure bulk or tiered pricing for the SKU.](./using-the-promotion-base-list/images/03.png)